sujithv28/Deep-Leafsnap/README.md

 * `vgg.py` PyTorch model code for VGG-16.
 * `densenet.py` PyTorch model code for DenseNet-121.
 * `resnet.py` PyTorch model code for ResNet.
+* `mobilenet.py` PyTorch model code for MobileNet.
 * `dataset.py` creates a new train/test dataset by cropping the leaf and augmenting the data.
 * `utils.py` helps do some of the hardcore image processing in dataset.py.
 * `averagemeter.py` helper class which keeps track of a bunch of averages when training.
 * `leafsnap-dataset-images.csv` is the CSV file corresponding to the dataset.
 * `requirements.txt` contains the pip requirements to run the code.
+* `setup_scriptGPU.sh` is a script to install the requirements and download the dataset.
+* `setup_script.sh` does the same as the GPU script, but for non GPU enabled machines.

 ## Installation
-To run the models and code make sure you [Python](https://www.python.org/downloads/) installed.
+To run the models and code make sure you have [Python](https://www.python.org/downloads/) and Pip installed.

-Install PyTorch by following the directions [here](http://pytorch.org/).

 Clone the repo onto your local machine and cd into the directory.
 ```